DATA-DOG/beflash/README.md

 - show failures the same way as default behat runner does
 - create a demo project to demonstrate the behavior
+- bug: when beflash fails to open one of the feature files, it just skips it for whole suite.
+(Unknown error while proccessing output: read |0: bad file descriptor)